 Commonhold: The (not so) Simple Truth!

 The introduction of an alternative system of home ownership and the management of blocks of flats came in the first part of the Commonhold and Leasehold Reform Act 2002.
-Whilst the purpose of the Act was to address the uneven balance between landlords and leaseholders, after 14 years of it being placed on the statutory books, it is still not showing any signs of taking off but why?
+Whilst the purpose of the Act was to address the uneven balance between landlords and leaseholders, after 14 years of it being placed on the statutory books, Commonhold is still not showing any signs of taking off.
+Why?

 The answer is simple.
 Commonhold would remove freeholder landlords and there would be no lease by which to draw profits from long after a flat was purchased.
 Commonhold would also not be subjected to the same complex legislation as that of leasehold.